 Dark Moody Colors

 Being often near water sources, lakes or rivers, cabins contain water energy.
-This falls under Yin chi, which is calm and soft.
+This falls under yin qi, which is calm and soft.
 Generally speaking, cabins are seen as places to rest, unwind, and recharge, so it’s perfect to strengthen this energy.
-Dark blues strengthen the water chi and help one to unwind and feel cozy.
+Dark blues strengthen the water element and help one to unwind and feel cozy.
 Just keep in to select areas or else this energy tends to feel depressing rather than cozy.

 Simple Wood Furniture

 Cabins are often small.
-As such, small scale furniture helps give the space more room to breath.
-Wood furniture connects to the Wood Element, increasing the chi in the space.
+As such, small scale furniture helps give the space more room to breath and works with the proportion and scale of the space.
+When choosing furniture for your cabin, try real wood pieces.
+Wood furniture connects to the wood element, which can help to increase the yang qi of this space.

 Have a Fireplace

-With all the snuggly vibes that the Earth and Water elements provide, you need to balance this out with some Fire.
-Adding a Fireplace keeps chi circulation throughout the space, otherwise this energy will be come stagnant and thus turning that cozy vibe into more of a creepy cabin feel.
-We’ve all seen those horror stories…
+With all the snuggly vibes that the cabin life can provide, it's important to add some more active energy in the space to balance out this qi.
+Adding a Fireplace keeps energy circulation throughout the space, otherwise this energy will be come stagnant and thus turning that cozy vibe into more of a creepy cabin feel.
+We’ve all seen those horror stories!

-Another way to add the fire element is through pyramid shapes directing that energy.
-The vaulted ceiling will keep chi from settling, thus making the space a little more energized.
+Another way to bring movement and energy into the cabin is through pyramid shapes directing that energy.
+The vaulted ceiling will keep qi from settling, thus making the space a little more energized.
 It also helps give the illusion of more square footage by adding volume.

 Lots of Windows